realworldocaml/mdx/README.md

 ### File sync
-`mdx` is also capable of two-way synchronization of fenced code blocks with OCaml files using the labels `file`.
-When an OCaml file is included it can be automaticcaly sliced if it contains annotations such as `[@@@part "partName"]` and if the block has the label `part=partName`:
+`mdx` is also capable of two-way synchronization of fenced code blocks with OCaml files using the label `file`.
+When an OCaml file is included it can be automatically sliced if it contains annotations such as `[@@@part "partName"]` and if the block has the label `part=partName`: